hariseldon99/hariseldon99.github.io/MediaServer_notes.md

 [How to Enable SSH on Ubuntu 18.04](https://linuxize.com/post/how-to-enable-ssh-on-ubuntu-18-04/)

 ## Step 2: Install a Media Streaming System:
 There are several media streaming servers for Linux, the most popular ones (as of 2020), being [Plex](https://www.plex.tv/) and [Emby](https://emby.media/).
 I tried both of them.
 However, Plex was beset with networking difficulties, and [disallowed hardware transcoding unless you paid for their premium service](https://support.plex.tv/articles/115002178853-using-hardware-accelerated-streaming/).
-Furthermore, the free version of Emby did practically nothing, and you had to pay premium for using any client on a smart TV.
+Furthermore, Emby is [crippleware](https://web.archive.org/web/20090111094411/http://home.att.net/~srschmitt/jargonfile/jargon_file-152.html); you have to pay premium for using any client on a smart TV.
 Thus, I settled for the open source fork of Emby, called [Jellyfin media server](https://jellyfin.org).

 ### Install Jellyfin
 Install Jellyfin as per instructions here: